vitathemes/castpress/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Makemeup is distributed under the terms of the GNU GPL version 3.0
+Castpress is distributed under the terms of the GNU GPL version 3.0

-Makemeup bundles the following third-party resources:
+Castpress bundles the following third-party resources:

 Dashicons by WordPress
 License: GNU GPLv2, https://www.gnu.org/licenses/old-licenses/gpl-2.0.html